apiad/violetear/Readme.md

 ## What?

 `violetear` is a bridge between Python and CSS.
-The simplest use case is a fluid API for generating CSS, full with code completion, documentation, and shorthand methods for the most common CSS rule sets, including [flexbox and grid layouts](https://apiad.net/violetear/guide/#layout-options).
+It gives you a fluent API to generate CSS styles, full with code completion, documentation, and shorthand methods for the most common CSS rule sets.
+Some of the things you can do with `violetear` easily are:

-But it gets better quickly.
-Using `violetear` you can [compose simpler styles into more complex ones](https://apiad.net/violetear/guide/#simple-styling), reusing common rules to reduce repetition to a minimum.
-This way you can build up complex layouts via composition.

-You can manipulate magnitudes, such as colors and font-sizes, making it much easier to [generate a specific color palette](https://apiad.net/violetear/guide/#playing-with-colors), for instance.
-Since you have a full-featured programming language, you can leverage variables and methods to, for example, generate dynamic themes on-the-fly based on user-defined preferences.

-Finally, `violetear` can generate only the subset of styles used in any given template from a single Pyhon source.
-This means you can happily define all your styles globally and then deliver the minimum CSS subset necessary for each view.
+- [Create CSS styles from Python code](https://apiad.net/violetear/guide/#simple-styling) using a fluent, fully documented API that covers the most common rules.
+- [Generate CSS stylesheets programatically](https://apiad.net/violetear/guide/#creating-styles-programatically), which means you can create several related styles with ease using loops and parameters.
+- [Manipulate magnitudes and colors](https://apiad.net/violetear/examples/color-spaces) to easily create custom color palettes.
+- [Generate minimal CSS files](#) including only the subset of rules that are used in a given template.
+- [Create complex layouts using flexbox and grid](https://apiad.net/violetear/examples/fluid-grid) programatically with very few lines of code.

+And much more...
+When you combine a full-flegded programming language with powerful abstractions and carefully designed APIs, your imagination is the only limit.

 ## How?